-- Branch predictors usually accessed in ID stage, hence at least one bubble required for taken-branches - Need other mechanisms to try and maintain a full stream of useful instructions: - Branch target buffers - In parallel with IF, look up PC in BTB - if PC is present in BTB, start fetching from the address indicated in the entry - Some BTBs actually cache instructions from the target address - Next-fetch predictors - Very simple, early, prediction to avoid fetch bubbles, used on PPro, A21264 - I-cache lines have pointer to the next line to fetch - Update I-cache ptr. based on actual outcome - Trace caches (Pentium IV) - Replace traditional I-cache - Cache commonly executed instr sequences, crossing basic block boundaires - Table to map instr address to position in cache - Instrs typically stored in decoded form
+- Branch predictors usually accessed in ID stage, hence at least one bubble required for taken-branches - Need other mechanisms to try and maintain a full stream of useful instructions: - Branch target buffers - In parallel with IF, look up PC in BTB - if PC is present in BTB, start fetching from the address indicated in the entry - Some BTBs actually cache instructions from the target address - Next-fetch predictors - Very simple, early, prediction to avoid fetch bubbles, used on PPro, A21264 - I-cache lines have pointer to the next line to fetch - Update I-cache ptr. based on actual outcome - Trace caches (Pentium IV) - Replace traditional I-cache - Cache commonly executed instr sequences, crossing basic block boundaires - (c.f. "trace straightening" s/w optimization) - Table to map instr address to position in cache - Instrs typically stored in decoded form